ZooHillData/zoos/README.md

 - Packages are simple, focused and highly composable
 - Designed for incremental adoption
 - Releases will maintain full interoperability through the Zoos App

+### Incremental Adoption

+Libraries are intentionally designed for easy incremental adoption.
+If you feel there is unnecessary friction for incremental adoption, please [start a discussion](https://github.com/ZooHillData/zoos/discussions/new?category=ideas).